manuGil/lecture-notes/git-lecture-notes.md

 ### 9. CONFLICTS (Demo) [15 min]

-> Explanation of when a conflict can happen: "A conflict arises when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other."
+> Explanation of when a conflict can happen: "A conflict arises when two collaborators make changes to the same line in a file, or when a file has been deleted by one collaborator, but edited by  another."

 > Demo using the `count-lines.py`.
 A helper and the Instructor will create a conflict and present a solution.